simp/simp-packer/simp-testing/README.md

    in the operational environment.
 4) Checks that selinux matches the simp_conf.yaml selinux::secure setting.
 5) If simp_crypt_disk is used in the simp.conf, it verifies that the disk is encrypted.
-6) Verifies that /, /var/,/var/audit are seperate partitions.
+6) Verifies that /, /var/,/var/audit are separate partitions.

 Default output directory is <test directory>/OUTPUT.